abougouffa/minemacs/docs/packages.md

 * `citre`: Ctags IDE on the True Editor!, a superior code reading & auto-completion tool with pluggable backends

 ## `me-tools`
+* `ssh-deploy`: A deployment plugin via Tramp for Emacs
 * `eat`: Emulate A Terminal, in a region, in a buffer and in Eshell
 * `app-launcher`: Launch system applications from Emacs
 * `docker`: Manage docker from Emacs